How to wash cloth diapers

 There are many ways to wash diapers.
 Washers vary, detergents/soaps vary, and water conditions vary (hardness, acidity/alkalinity, etc.).
 Try different ways to find out what works for you.

-Here's our favorite method: Run a warm wash cycle first.
-Then hot wash on regular cycle.
+Here's our favorite method: Run a cool or warm wash cycle with detergent first.
+Then hot wash with detergent on regular cycle.
 Extra rinse once or twice.
 That's it.
 Easy!

 There is no one-best way and you need to come up with your own set-up and your favorite wash routine over time.
 It's really not complicated when you choose easy-to-wash cotton diapers.